converged-computing/flux-cloud/README.md

  - should have generic template provided by library
  - cloud-select could estimate the cost?
- - command mode that only shows commands?
  - run and add more cluster examples
- - add check in run that we don't bring up/down clusters if all jobs run (and force is False)

 ## 😁️ Contributors 😁️